FoxWithAShotgun/RimWorld-ReviaRaceMod/README.md

 - Randomizes 1-9 tails at character creation (instead of 1 or 2 or so)
 - ??
 Who knows!
 But hey, homicidal foxgirls!
 Right?
 - Child revian ears and tails are not offset yet.
 So ears float and they have giant tails.
 But no worries, they'll grow out of it
+- Children can generate a adulthood backstory for some reason

 An alien race mod for bloodthirsty foxgirls.